dinhtan16/KyanonTesting/README.md

 HOW TO RUN

-To launch this project after clone, please do follow instructions below :
+To launch this project after clone, please do follow instructions below : <br>
 Type 'cd KyanonTesting' to go to folder
 1. You must use the command 'npm i' to build packages
 2. Type 'npm run server' to start the server